 Settle into your hotel and enjoy dinner this first night.
-With 10,000 vertical feet separating valley from peak, Grindelwald sits at the base of one of the most impressive vertical mountain walls in the world, anchored by the mighty North Wall of the Eiger.
-Dinner will be on your own tonight in Grindelwald.
+With 10,000 vertical feet separating valley from peak, Grindelwald sits at the base of one of the most imposing vertical mountain walls in the world.
+The Eiger is unbelievable, but the Wetterhorn and Schreckhorn are also very impressive.
+It makes a beautiful backdrop to your first evening.

-Wengen – Today you’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg pass.
-Perhaps you’ll take the Eiger trail right to the base of the mountain, with countless waterfalls cascading off it’s vertical cliff faces.
+Wengen – Today you’ll explore the Grindelwald Valley and hike to the famous Kleine Scheidegg Pass.
+Perhaps you’ll take the Eiger Trail right to the base of the mountain, with countless waterfalls cascading off its vertical cliff faces.
 Or you can opt for an easier hike through forest and meadow with equally stunning views.

-The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious climb in the Swiss Alps.
+The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious wall in the Swiss Alps.
 From Kleine Scheidegg, we’ll send you on a hike down a favorite, little used trail, through the small meadow at Biglenalp – always a treat.
 Finish in the car-free village Wengen for a restful night.

-Tschingelhorn inn – Your trail winds through flowery meadows and dense woods to the lush Lauterbrunnen valley floor.
-The Lauterbrunnen is reminiscent of Yosemite valley, with numerous waterfalls cascading down either side of the valley.
+Tschingelhorn inn – Your trail winds through flowery meadows and dense woods to the lush Lauterbrunnen Valley floor.
+The Lauterbrunnen is reminiscent of Yosemite Valley, with numerous waterfalls cascading down either side of the valley.
 It feels like something out of a movie set.

-After a break for lunch, you’ll hike to a wild and isolated corner of the Lauterbrunnen valley for a memorable night in a remote mountain inn.
-Tschingelhorn is a simple mountain inn set in a stunning location, looking across the valley at the Jungfrau mountain, Rottal glacier, and numerous impressive waterfalls.
+After a break for lunch, you’ll hike to a wild and isolated corner of the Lauterbrunnen Valley for a memorable night in a remote mountain inn.
+The Tschingelhorn is a humble mountain inn set in a very unhumble location, a stunning perch looking at the Jungfrau mountain, Rottal Glacier, and numerous impressive waterfalls.
 There is no luggage transport, but you’ll enjoy charming private rooms (bathroom and shower down the hall) and a filling and delicious meal… this is always a favorite stop!
 Nearby Obersteinberg is also a great option for tonight.

 Mürren – You have a couple of trail options today – the first, a panoramic climb over a high ridge with breathtaking views in every direction.
 A good head for heights is required because you will have your head in the clouds on this walk.
-The second option is a beautiful wooded hike filled with waterfall.
+The second option is a beautiful wooded hike filled with waterfalls.

-Both lead into the wild Sefinen valley, through sleepy Gimmelwald to the car-free village of Mürren, with its unparalleled cliffside views of the Eiger, Jungfrau and other surrounding mountains.
+Both lead into the wild Sefinen valley, through sleepy Gimmelwald, and up to the car-free village of Mürren, with its unparalleled cliffside views of the Eiger, Jungfrau and other surrounding mountains.
 Stay in a comfortable 3-star hotel, and you’ll be on your own for dinner tonight in town.

 Zermatt – After breakfast, you’ll take a morning transfer by train to Zermatt, the lively village at the base of the Matterhorn.
 The trip itself is relaxing and pretty, taking you on a long tunnel through the mountains to the sunny southern Alps.
 Once in Zermatt, it’s nice to start with a walking tour of the village that takes you past 400 year-old houses and into the history of this fascinating town

 If you prefer a more active day, we’ll have a great half-day hike for you as well.
-Take a short hike above Zermatt for views of the surrounding mountains, perhaps to the centuries-old hamlets of Zum See and Zmutt, before returning to the wonderful spa and friendly reception at the Hotel Europe.
+Take a short hike above Zermatt for views of the surrounding mountains, dropping down to the centuries-old hamlets of Zum See and Zmutt, before returning to the wonderful spa and friendly reception at your hotel this evening.

 depart – Today you say good-bye to the Matterhorn and depart for your post-tour destinations.